-Questions about the extra features that come with a curved TV peaked after its launch and have pretty much remained a hot topic.
-This piece will compare Curved TV vs Flat to give you the insight you need when choosing which to buy.
+Questions about the extra features of a curved TV peaked after its launch and have remained a hot topic.
+This piece will compare Curved TVs vs. Flat TVs to give you the insight you need when choosing which to buy.

 When it comes right down to it, the nature of the human eye is not flat; instead, it is curved.
-Curved television gives the same experience, as you can watch your favourite program from all angles of the eyes.
+Curved television gives the same experience as watching your favorite program from all angles of the eyes.

 The pictures on the screen are curved, giving you the feeling of watching everyday events, making you feel more connected with what you are watching.

-On the other hand, flat Tv does not offer the same viewing experience, as it is flat.
+On the other hand, the Flat TV does not offer the same viewing experience.
 While we have become used to this over time, it does not necessarily mean that it is the best.

-Due to the shape of the curve Tv, the eyes naturally see better picture quality, especially around the edges.
-This means that images are often presented in much better quality than on a flat Tv.
+Due to the shape of the Curved TV, the eyes naturally see better picture quality, especially around the edges – this means that images are often presented in much better quality than on the Flat TV.

-Perhaps, this is why many commercial cinemas worldwide are using more curved Tv screens to show snippets of movies currently playing.
+Perhaps, this is why many commercial cinemas worldwide use more Curved TV screens to show snippets of movies currently playing.

-Due to the quality of pictures displayed on curve Tv, they naturally feel like 3D images.
+Due to the quality of pictures displayed on Curved TVs, they naturally feel like 3D images.

 The curved screen displays the image on multiple depth planes – with a defined physical foreground and background, improving the overall viewing experience.

-This is a vital feature that most producers like Samsung use a high-level processor to create images that perfectly fit curved screens, unlike flat-screen Tv that mostly comes in high definition.
+This picture depth is a vital feature that most producers like Samsung use a high-level processor to create images that perfectly fit curved screens, unlike Flat-screen TVs that mostly come in high definition.

-Here, the images on curved tv can become distorted if viewed from certain angles.
+Here, the images on the Curved TV can become distorted if viewed from certain angles.

-It is believed that if you view a curved screen from more than 30-35 degrees while watching, the pictures begin to look unnatural to the eye, and this makes for a terrible viewing experience.
+People believe that viewing a curved screen from more than 30-35 degrees while watching makes the pictures look unnatural to the eye, making it a terrible viewing experience.

-As mentioned above, the curve tv can make for significant viewership.
-However, you have to sit in the ‘sweet spot,’ which generally refers to an area just in front of the tv and close enough to it—trying to have a whole family sit and watch a curve tv might become a bit of an issue as some would not be in the right angles to view.
+As mentioned above, Curved TV can make for significant viewership.
+However, you have to sit in the “sweet spot,” which generally refers to an area just in front of the TV and close enough to it—trying to have a whole family sit and watch a curve tv might become a bit of an issue as some would not be in the right angles to view.

-For standard flat-screen television, any external light reflection will focus on the part of the screen only.
+For standard flat-screen television, any external light reflection will focus only on the screen’s part.
 You can readjust your blinds to fix this.

-That is not the case with curved screen tv, as the light would go with the curve and distort images on the screen, which can be annoying sometimes.
-Any external light would make for a frustrating viewership on curved tv.
+That is not the case with a Curved screen TV, as the light would go with the curve and distort images on the screen, which can be annoying sometimes.
+Any external light would make viewership frustrating on a Curved TV.

-In the meantime, the cost of production for curved tv is higher than that of a flat-screen tv.
-Naturally, this makes it more expensive to buy as well.
-Hopefully, the price difference would normalize or get in the same range sometime in the future.
+In the meantime, the cost of production for a Curved TV is higher than that of a Flat-screen TV.
+Naturally, this also makes it more expensive to buy.
+Hopefully, the price difference will normalize or get in the same range sometime in the future.
 However, that is not the case for now.

-Over time, the world got used to flat screen tv, and the invention of curved tv took the whole viewing experience to a higher level.
-Often, people stare in awe at the elegantly curved tv, even when it is off.
-This has raised the curiosity level, and people are more inclined to buy them.
+Over time, the world got used to Flat-screen TV, and the invention of Curved TV took the viewing experience to a higher level.
+Often, people stare in awe at the elegantly Curved TV, even when it is off.
+This has raised curiosity, and people are more inclined to buy them.

-There are other advantages of a cured tv to flat screen tv.
-Let’s take a look at some of them below;
+There are other advantages of a Curved TV to a Flat-screen TV.
+Let’s take a look at some of them below:

-Simply put, the overall aesthetics of curved tv is mind-blowing.
-Perhaps we got so used to flat screen tv that it seemed nothing could top that for a while.
-However, the sleekness we have seen with curved tv is entirely something and would continue to improve.
-The exterior design, size, and look of the curve tv are pretty good too.
+Simply put, the overall aesthetics of a Curved TV is mind-blowing.
+Perhaps we got so used to the Flat-screen TV that it seemed nothing could top that for a while.
+However, the sleekness we have seen with the Curved TV is entirely something that would continue to improve.
+The exterior design, size, and look of the Curved TV are pretty good.

 Due to the curved nature of these screens, the general feeling is that you feel more in tune with the experience.

-You do not have to strain your neck from one end of the tv to another, as the shape is curved at the edges, making the necessary adjustment to meet with your eyes.
+You do not have to strain your neck from one end of the TV to the other, as the shape is curved at the edges, making the necessary adjustments to meet your eyes.

 Futuristic Image Quality

-When watching images on a curved screen, the quality is much better than what is seen on most flat-screen Tvs.
+When watching images on a curved screen, the quality is much better than what you watch on most Flat-screen TVs.

-Like any new invention, it would take a little time for people to see the improvements and make better efforts to pwn curved TVs.
-The high-end types also come n 4K picture quality, which is fantastic to watch.
+Like any new invention, it would take a little time for people to see the improvements and make better efforts to own Curved TVs.
+The high-end types also come in 4K picture quality, which is fantastic to watch.

 Curved TV Cons

-While significant, some elements of the curved-screen are considered disadvantages.
-It is hoped that most of these will be corrected for an even better viewing experience in time.
+While significant, some elements of the Curved-screen TV are considered disadvantages.
+Most users hope that the TV companies will correct most of these cons for an even better viewing experience in time.
 Let’s look at some.